MovalAgroingenieria/wua/base_wua_share/README.rst

    :alt: License: AGPL-3

 ======================================================
-Water Users Association: Extra parcel areas management
+Water Users Association: Share management
 ======================================================

-This module add new area types for parcels.
+This module add field for Share information.

 Description
 ===========

-This module allows adding the percentages of irrigated, unproductive and drainage areas, and based on the official area, it calculates the area in the given unit.
-That allows invoicing based on those areas.
+This module allows to add a field name Share to the Partners of a WUA

 Credits
 =======